-7.8.3 Downloading Material
+7.9.3 Downloading Material

-Downloading of video, music files, games, software files and other computer programs is not permitted.
+Users must not download-video, music files, games, software files and other computer programs.
 These types of files consume large quantities of storage space on the system (and can slow it down considerably) and may violate copyright laws.

-Streaming media, such as radio or TV programmes, for non-work related purposes is not permitted.
+Streaming media, such as radio or TV programmes, for non-work-related purposes is not permitted.